Jsht0211/NutellaMarket/README.md

   20240607 I just made it into v2.1 and I forget what I add

-  20250427 A year is passed and I decide to fix some bug in the previous game (for no reason), and I decide to make this github repository so all of you can freely download all the versions of this NiggerMarket game.
+  20250427 A year is passed and I decide to fix some bug in the previous game (for no reason), and I decide to make this github repository so all of you can freely download all the versions of this NutellaMarket game.

 good